 The required partners for the Western Arkansas Workforce Delivery Area are Adult Education, Title I (Adult, Dislocated Worker, and Youth Services), DWS - Employment Services, and Arkansas Rehabilitation.
-Arkansas Community Corrections has been a significant partner in the Western area by providing referrals through the Alternative Sentencing Program.
-Western has two (2) one-stop centers located at 616 Garrison Ave, Fort Smith, AR and 1000 College, Mena, AR that host several of these partners and many of the local workforce delivery system services are available via partner websites.
+Arkansas Community Corrections has been a significant partner in the Western area by providing referrals through the Alternative Sentencing Program and discussions are underway with Goodwill Industries to connect their Second Chance program.
+Western has two (2) one-stop centers located at 616 Garrison Ave, Fort Smith, AR and 1000 College, Mena, AR that host several of these partners and many of the Western workforce delivery system services are available via partner websites.

 Adult Education provides many services to assist individuals in preparation for employment, such as: GED, TABE, WAGE certification, CRC certification, pre-employability skills training, and ESL classes.
-These services are available in Fort Smith at 501 S 20th, Mena at 1100 College, Van Buren at 605 Alma Blvd, Cir., and Ozark at Highway 23 N.
+These services are available in Fort Smith at 501 S 20th, Mena at 1100 College, Van Buren at 301 Mt.
+Vista Blvd, and Ozark at Highway 23 N.

 Title I Adult, Dislocated Worker and Youth provide services to individuals through basic career services, individualized career services, and training services.
 Title I assist clients in paying for training costs, as well as supportive services to alleviate barriers to employment.
-Services are available at both one-stop centers and at 1109 S 16th in Fort Smith.
+Services are available at both one-stop centers, at 1109 S 16th in Fort Smith, and on site as needed.

-Arkansas Division of Workforce Services (ADWS) provides employment services through Unemployment Insurance and Job Services for those individuals working towards re-entry into the workforce.
-DWS also provides Temporary Assistance to Needy Families (TANF) to help decrease the burden of living expenses.
+Arkansas Division of Workforce Services (ADWS) provides employment services through Unemployment Insurance is facilitated through phone banks to the state UI call center and Job Services for those individuals working towards re-entry into the workforce.
 These services are available at both one-stop centers.